hasura/graphql-engine/manual/notify/email/sparkpost.rst

 You need to configure the following options in ``conf/notify.yaml`` inside the project directory:

-* Make Sparkpost to be the default provider, under ``email``
+* Make SparkPost to be the default provider, under ``email``

 .. code-block:: yaml

   email:
     default: sparkPost

-* Now we need to configure Notify with the Sparkpost API key.
+* Now we need to configure Notify with the SparkPost API key.
 To do this we don't store the key directly in the ``notify.yaml`` file.
 Instead, we refer to a secret value in the conf, and our actual API key in the secret.